CestJeanEnGros/Clash-Of-Particles/README.md

-# ISAE-Supaero - IN101 Project
+# ISAE-Supaero - IN101 Project : Clash of Particles

- Basic implementation of a simulation of the movement of particles confined in a box.
+Here is a basic implementation of particles movement and elastic collisions within a confined box.

- Two implementations are available:
+You can find two implementation :
- * A naive implementation of the management of collisions between particles.
+* A naive implmentation of the collisions management.
- * An implementation using a binary heap data structure to reduce the complexity of the algorithm and improve performance on the latest test files.
+* A more complex implementation using a binary heap data structures in order to reduce the complexity and thus improve performances for a larger numbers of particles.

-A script is also available for calculating an approximation of pi using the number of collisions between 2 particles.
+On top of that there is a script which calculate an approximation of PI in link with the number of collisions between 2 particles.
 (See [this video by 3Blue1Brown](https://www.youtube.com/watch?v=HEfHFsfGXjs)).

 ## Commands